 So, the NEJE 3 Pro might engrave faster, but you’ll have more downtime in the future.

 This comparison is a lot closer.
-We think the NEJE 3 Pro is the better cutter on paper, but the reliability issue leaves such a mark on this cutter.
+I think the NEJE 3 Pro is the better cutter on paper, but the reliability issue leaves such a mark on this cutter.
 It’s also really tough to get support from NEJE whenever you run into issues.
 Is it worth saving $240?
-Maybe.
-We are still tempted to take the D1 Pro in this case, simply due to the better reliability and the its proven track record.
+It’s your choice.

 - xTool M1 5W: Check latest price at Amazon here